magpiemodel/magpiemodel.github.io/_tutorials/t12_madrat.md

 information in the first dimension, temporal information in the second dimension, and data values in the third dimemsion(s) (3.1, 3.2…).

 Now let’s look at readTutorialWDI.R.

-Note here that because of the way WDI downloads it’s data, the naming of the data is assumed in MADRaT to be multiple subdimensions, due to internal use of “.” as dimension separator.
+Note: Because of the way
+WDI formats its data, the naming of the data is assumed in MADRaT to be multiple subdimensions, due to internal use of “.” as dimension separator.
 Data names that have full stops are to be avoided, to avoid confusing names and dimensions, and we rename this at line
 39.

+Run this function:

 ``` r
 #this script requires dplyr and tidyr packages, so install these if not already available: